 Nearly two-thirds of California is currently zoned as residential.
 This manifests as sprawl, and the big reason why we have a housing crisis; our land utilization rate is low compared to the total population.
 We need more housing near jobs and public transit!

 That’s why Ben Metcalf, the former Director of California’s Department of Housing and Community Development, argued that Californians have an ethical responsibility to build an ADU. ‘“Your civic duty as a Californian is: “you gotta convert your garage”’.

 If you are interested in building an ADU and performing your civic duty, it’s easy to get started.
 First, you need to find out whether you are eligible to build one on your property.
 Search your property’s eligibility using Housable’s free property check tool to get a snapshot of whether you can build.

-Then when you’re ready to confirm your eligibility, order the Housable Property Report for a clear answer.
+Then when you’re ready to confirm your eligibility, order a free Housable Property Report for a clear answer.